 How to make the gnocchi:

 Step 2.
-Roast them together in the oven until they are cooked through (about 1 hour and 20 minutes).
+Roast the vegetables together until they are soft and a paring knife goes through really easily (about 1 hour and 20 minutes).
+Let cool a bit, then peel.

-Step 4.
-Cut each potato in two to three chunks, then put each chunk through a potato ricer into a bowl.
-(You must use a potato ricer for this step, it cannot be done in any other way that I know of).
+Step 3.
+Cut each potato into 2 to 3 chunks, then press each chunk through a potato ricer into a bowl.

 Step 5.
 Once you’ve squeezed the moisture out of the turnips, blend them up in the food processor.

+Step 6.
+In a large bowl, mix the processed turnips with the potatoes, then mix in a lightly beaten egg, all-purpose flour and salt and pepper.

 Step 7.
-Add the processed turnips into the potatoes, then mix in 1 egg, 3/4 cup all-purpose flour, 1/2 teaspoon salt and a pinch of black pepper.
+Lightly knead the dough in the bowl until it comes together into a ball, then transfer onto a floured surface and cut into four pieces.

 Step 8.
-Lightly knead the dough until it comes together into a ball.

-Cook the gnocchi by dropping them into boiling water and you know that they are done when they float to the surface.
+Roll each piece into a rope and cut the gnocchi out of the ropes.
+Cook the gnocchi by dropping them into boiling water.
+They are done when they float to the surface.